 - Private medical fees if your child needed treatment that they could not have on the NHS.

-- Loss of income if you had to take time away from work to care for your child, and you lost out on wages/salary.
+- Loss of income if you had to take time away from work to care for your child, and you suffer loss of earnings.

 - Lowered future earning potential if your child will be disabled in some way, and their prospects for working in the future will be lower than before the accident.